RediSearch/RediSearch/docs/Aggregations.md

 # RediSearch Aggregations

 Aggregations are a way to process the results of a search query, group, sort and transform them - and extract analytic insights from them.
-Much like aggregation queries in other databases and search engines, they can be used to create analytics report, or to perform [Faceted Search](https://en.wikipedia.org/wiki/Faceted_search) style queries.
+Much like aggregation queries in other databases and search engines, they can be used to create analytics reports, or perform [Faceted Search](https://en.wikipedia.org/wiki/Faceted_search) style queries.

-For example, indexing a web-server's logs, we can create report for unique users by hour, country or any other breakdown; or create different reports for errors, warnings, etc.
+For example, indexing a web-server's logs, we can create a report for unique users by hour, country or any other breakdown; or create different reports for errors, warnings, etc.

-## Core Concepts
+## Core concepts

 The basic idea of an aggregate query is this:

-* Perform a search query, filtering for records you with to process.
+* Perform a search query, filtering for records you wish to process.
 * Build a pipeline of operations that transform the results by zero or more steps of:
   * **Group and Reduce**: grouping by fields in the results, and applying reducer functions on each group.
   * **Sort**: sort the results based on one or more fields.